United States lightship Huron (LV-103): Lightship No. 103 construction and service

 Huron was built by the Consolidated Shipbuilding Company in Morris Heights, New York.
 Her keel was laid in 1918 and completed at a cost of $147,428.
 At 96.5 ft long, 24 ft in the beam, drawing 9.5 ft, and weighing 312 tons, Ship #103 was powered by a single compound reciprocating steam engine, driven by two coal-fired Scotch boilers.
 They put out 175 hp.

 Commissioned in 1921 as Lightship Number 103, she operated primarily in southern Lake Huron near Port Huron and the mouth of the St. Clair River.
 Huron spent the 1924, 1925, 1926 and 1929 seasons lighting Grays Reef.
 She was assigned in 1934 and 1935 seasons to the North Manitou Shoal.
 In 1935 she was transferred to the Eleventh District for one year, seeing duty as a relief ship.
-In 1935, Huron was repainted (with "Huron" on her sides, starboard side painted red and the port side painted black) and transferred to Corsica Shoals, approximately 6 mi north of the Blue Water Bridge (connecting Port Huron and Sarnia, Ontario, Canada.)
+In 1935, Huron was repainted black with "Huron" on her sides, and transferred to Corsica Shoals, approximately 6 mi north of the Blue Water Bridge (connecting Port Huron and Sarnia, Ontario, Canada.)

 Huron was equipped with one acetylene lens lantern, 300 mm, a 10 in steam whistle fog horn, and a hand-operated bell.

 After 1945 as Huron, she was the only lightship that was painted black.

 In 1949, she was refitted to diesel power with twin six-cylinder GM 6-71 engines at the Defoe Shipbuilding Company of West Bay City, Michigan.
 The cost was $168,000.
 After this conversion, her top speed was 9 kn.

 On 7 May 1958, Seaman Robert Gullickson, U.S. Coast Guard, perished when a wave swamped a tender from Huron Lightship that he was aboard.
 He is memorialized on the ship, as he was the only casualty during her many years of service.

 On August 20, 1970, she weighed her anchor the last time from Corsica Shoal.
 She was decommissioned at Detroit on August 25.
 Upon decommissioning, she was replaced by an unmanned warning buoy light.
 Ownership of Huron was transferred to the City of Port Huron the following June.